 A co-parenting plan can be developed to outline how you and the other parent will care for the child.
 This includes parenting time, decision-making responsibilities, and communication guidelines.
 The main goal is to prioritize the child's well-being and maintain a stable environment for them.

-If an unmarried partner is not a legal parent of the child, they probably have no right to visit the child.
+If an unmarried partner is not a legal parent of the child, legal rights for visitation are not automatic or guaranteed.
+They would first have to establish legal parentage.
 Unmarried partners can enter into a written agreement if they both want to be a part of the child's life.
 This agreement could include visitation and support.
 But it is important to know that such an agreement may not be upheld in court.

 Unmarried Parents Raising Children Together?
 Get Help With Your Legal Questions

-If you still have questions or concerns after reading these tips for unmarried parents, you may need professional help.
-Getting professional legal help is a good first step to ensure you have a voice in the process.
+If you still have questions or concerns after reading these tips for unmarried parents, you may need legal help.
+Getting professional legal help is a good first step to ensure you have a voice in the process and understand your rights.

 Lawyers can provide valuable legal advice about parental rights and child custody issues related to physical custody or sole custody.
-They can help you negotiate a custody arrangement or parenting plan.
+They can also help you draft necessary legal documents, like a custody arrangement or parenting plan.
 Attorneys will help represent you in family court until you receive a final custody order.

 Find a family law attorney near you today to learn more.